 - The app should be installed and ready to go.
 Learn where to find it and how to enable it further down

 Sometimes direct download APK files are not openly advertised by the VPN provider.
 If you can’t find one by searching around the provider’s website, try contacting customer service to see if they can either send you a link or the APK file itself.
 You can upload the file to cloud storage such as Dropbox and download the file using Downloader from there, or you can sideload the APK onto your device by plugging the Fire TV into your computer’s USB port and dropping the APK file into an accessible location.

-Method #2: Sideload VPN app on 2nd-gen Fire TV Stick and newer with another Android device
+Alternative Method #2: Sideload VPN app on 2nd-gen Fire TV Stick and newer with another Android device

 This method requires the second generation of the Fire TV Stick or newer plus a second Android device with access to Google Play, such as a smartphone or tablet.
 We’ll download the apps to the second device first, then transfer them to the Fire TV using Apps2Fire.

 If you’re not sure what generation Fire Stick you’re using, look for the model name on the outside.
 2nd-gen Fire Sticks have the model name “LY73PR”.

 - On your second Android device, download and install Apps2Fire from Google Play

 - On the same Android device, download and install the VPN app of your choice from the Google Play Store

 - Launch the app and tap the menu icon (three dots) in the top right corner